cooper/juno/README.md

 * __stop__: Terminates the IRCd if it is currently running.

 * __debug__: Runs the IRCd in the foreground, printing the logging output.
+Note, the log messages do NOT include raw messages as many IRC softwares do in debug mode.

 * __forever__: Runs the IRCd continuously in the background.
-In other words, if it is stopped for any reason (such as a crash or exploit or SHUTDOWN), it will immediately start again.
-Don't worry though, it will not stress out your processor if it fails over and over.
+In other words, if it is stopped for any reason (such as a crash or exploit or SHUTDOWN), it will start again (with an incremental timeout if stopping repeatedly).

 * __foreverd__: Runs the IRCd continuously in the foreground, printing the logging output.